agude/agude.github.io/_posts/2020-12-14-data_science_interview_prep_data_manipulation.md

 dataset.
 I have included a notebook to get you started in [**SQL**][sql_start] ([rendered on Github][sql_start_rendered]) or [**Pandas**][python_start] ([rendered on Github][python_start_rendered]).
-The solution notebooks can be found at the very end.
+The solution notebooks can be found at the very end and I have included answers in this post, click the arrow to show them.

 [sql_start]: {{ file_dir }}/Interview Prep SQL.ipynb
 {% capture sql_start_notebook_uri %}{{ "Interview Prep SQL.ipynb" | uri_escape }}{% endcapture %}